-1.Preheat oven to 425°F. Line a baking sheet with parchment paper and heat in the oven for 10 minutes.
+Preheat oven to 425 degrees.
+Line a baking sheet with parchment paper and heat in the oven for 10 minutes.
 Brush the eggplant slices with olive oil.
-Lay them on the lined sheet in a single layer and roast on a high shelf for 10-15 minutes, or until lightly browned.
+Lay them on the lined sheet in a single layer and roast on a high shelf for 10 to 15 minutes, or until lightly browned.

-2.While the eggplant is roasting, prep the rest of the ingredients.
-Thinly slice the tomatoes, tear basil into pieces, and cut 4-6 squares of parchment paper 15”x15”.
+While the eggplant is roasting, prep the rest of the ingredients.
+Thinly slice the tomatoes, tear basil into pieces, and cut 4 to 6 squares of parchment paper, sized 15-by-15 inches.

-3.When the eggplant is ready remove eggplant slices and discard the used parchment paper.
-Return the baking sheet to the oven, this time on a middle shelf to heat while you assemble the sliders.
+When the eggplant is ready, remove the eggplant slices and discard the used parchment paper.
+Return the baking sheet to a middle shelf in the oven to heat while you assemble the sliders.

-4.Take a sheet of parchment paper.
-Drizzle ½ teaspoon of olive oil In the middle.
-Lay one slice of roasted eggplant onto of the oil, top with a slice of tomato, 1-2 basil leaves, 2 teaspoons of ricotta, a drop of olive oil, and a pinch of salt.
-Repeat one time, topping the last layer of ricotta with a slice of eggplant only.
-Press down to flatten the 2 cheese layers slightly.
+Take a sheet of parchment paper.
+Drizzle ½ teaspoon of olive oil in the middle.
+Lay one slice of roasted eggplant onto of the oil, top with a slice of tomato, 1 or 2 basil leaves, 2 teaspoons of ricotta, a drop of olive oil, and a pinch of salt.
+Repeat one time, topping the last layer of ricotta with only a slice of eggplant.
+Press down to flatten the two cheese layers slightly.
 Bring the top edges of the paper together and fold together, then twist each side together loosely to seal – the packet will look like a big piece of wrapped candy.

-5.When all the ingredients have been used up, place the wrapped sliders on the hot baking tray and Bake on a middle shelf for 15-20 minutes.
-Let them steam in their bags for 5 minutes.
+When all the ingredients have been used up, place the wrapped sliders on the hot baking sheet.
+Bake on a middle shelf in the oven for 15 to 20 minutes.
+Remove from the oven and let them steam in their bags for 5 minutes before serving.
 Serve hot.

 For a higher fat dish, substitute the ricotta for thin slices of mozzarella.